Generative AI Enables Structural Brain Network Construction from fMRI via Symmetric Diffusion Learning: Experiments

 To quantitatively evaluate the quality of predicted SCs, we add three other models for comparison.
-Considering no studies have focused on the tasks of transforming images into graphs, we use functional connectivity (fC) as input in these three models.
-(1) The BrainNetCNN model ~\cite{kawahara2017brainnetcnn} with the edge-to-edge convolutional filters.
-(2) the graph variational autoencoder (GraphVAE) ~\cite{behrouzi2022graph}, the node features are set as one-hot vectors.
-(3) the multi-GCN-based GAN model ~\cite{zhang2022predicting}.
+Considering no studies have focused on the tasks of transforming images into graphs, we use functional connectivity (FC) as input in these three models.
+(1) The BrainNetCNN model ~\cite{kawahara2017brainnetcnn} with the edge-to-edge convolutional filters; (2) the graph variational autoencoder (GraphVAE) ~\cite{behrouzi2022graph}, the node features are set as one-hot vectors; (3) the multi-GCN-based GAN model (MGCN-GAN) ~\cite{zhang2022predicting}; (4) the BrainNetworkTransformer model ~\cite{kan2022brain}; (5) the ConnectomeDiffuser model ~\cite{chen2025connectomediffuser}; (6) the HeBrainGNN model ~\cite{shi2025heterogeneous}.
 As shown in Fig.~\ref{fig7}, the boxplots show our model achieves the best performance with the mean MAE value of 0.013 and the mean correlation coefficient of 0.976.
 The Fig.~\ref{fig8} shows the distribution and density of graph metric errors between predicted SCs and empirical SCs.
-Among the six metrics, our model demonstrates the most concentrated distribution around the median value.
-This indicates that our model performs the best in the task of generating SC from fMRI among these four models.
+The MAE of traditional methods (such as BrainNetCNN, GraphVAE) exceeds 0.05, and the CC is below 0.4.
+The topological error is significantly high, indicating that these methods have difficulty capturing the fine structure of the brain network.
+In recent advanced methods (such as ConnectomeDiffuser, HeBrainGNN), although there have been improvements, the MAE is still higher than 0.02, the CC has not exceeded 0.81, and some topological indicators (i.e., degree error, clustering error, and local efficiency error) are still at a relatively high level.
+The results of our model present a more compact distribution in the box plot (Fig.~\ref{fig7}), and the error distribution in the violin plot (Fig.~\ref{fig8}) is concentrated around 0, indicating that its prediction stability and accuracy are far superior to existing methods.
+It not only solves the accuracy defects of traditional methods but also compensates for the shortcomings of recent methods in topological consistency.
+This indicates that our model performs the best in the task of generating SC from fMRI among these seven models.